nestordemeure/impersonator/readme.md

 * update readme with latest commands

-* add a better example persona find open example that would be of interest
-  (project gutenberg might be a good source? or a blogger's work) don giovani?

 * Set things up to make it easy to install with pip or similar (if possible include dependencies)

 * Suggest for inclusion in [LangChainHub](https://github.com/hwchase17/langchain-hub)